A scaling analysis of a cat and mouse Markov chain: The reflected random walk

 converges in distribution for the Skorohod topology to the process

-where the distribution of $M_\infty'$ is as defined in Proposition~\ref{PropFree}, and it is independent of $E_1$ and $E_2$, two independent exponential random variables with parameter $(1+\rho)/(1-\rho)^2$. \end{prop} \begin{proof} For $T>0$, ${\cal D}([0,T],\R)$ denotes the space of cadlag functions, i.e. of right continuous functions with left limits and $d^0$ is the metric on this space defined by, for $x$, $y\in {\cal D}([0,T],\R)$,
+where the distribution of $M_\infty'$ is as defined in Proposition \ref{PropFree}, and it is independent of $E_1$ and $E_2$, two independent exponential random variables with parameter $(1+\rho)/(1-\rho)^2$. \end{prop} \begin{pf} For $T>0$, ${\cal D}([0,T],\R)$ denotes the space of cadlag functions, that is, of right continuous functions with left limits, and $d^0$ is the metric on this space defined by, for $x$, $y\in{\cal D}([0,T],\R)$,